shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

         <li class="fragment">A Progressive Web App</li>
         <li class="fragment">No build configuration: Ionic CLI</li>
         <li class="fragment">One single codebase for all platforms</li>
-        <li class="fragment">A large set of components built in</li>
+        <li class="fragment">A large set of components built in (more at market.ionic.io)</li>
         <li class="fragment">An easy and accessible semantic</li>
         <li class="fragment">Access to every APIs (Ionic, Angular, HTML5, Cordova)</li>
         <li class="fragment">Access to a great ecosystem of services</li>
-        <li class="fragment">Amazing and growing community</li>
+        <li class="fragment">An amazing and growing community</li>
     </ul>
     <aside class="notes">
         <b>Let's conclude this talk, here are the things you should take home with you:</b>
         <ol>
             <li>With Ionic you get a progressive Web app by default</li>
             <li>With the Ionic CLI there are no complexe Webpack or Gulp configuration, it is already done for you</li>
-            <li>Only one codebase is necessary to build on every platforms, and components uses the device specific UI standards so on every platforms users have the look and feel they are expecting</li>
+            <li>Only one codebase is necessary to build on every platforms. your Components use the device specific UI standards so on every platforms users have the look and feel they are expecting</li>
             <li>A large set of components are available out of the box and many more are available on market.ionic.io</li>
             <li>As a developer, the component semantic makes it really easy to pick up what you are dealing with</li>
-            <li>Your application code can leverage Ionic, Angular, HTML5 and Cordova apis directly.</li>
+            <li>Your application code can leverage Ionic, Angular, HTML5 and Cordova APIs directly.</li>
             <li>Ionic has great services around the SDK</li>
-            <li>To finish the community is what makes every open source project successful and in that area Ionic is super successful with thousands of developers like myself, advocating for Ionic around the world or creating plugins, themes etc.</li>
+            <li>To finish the community is what makes Ionic sooooo special in the industry.
+With thousands of developers like myself, advocating for Ionic around the world or creating plugins, components, themes etc. Ionic is super successful!</li>
         </ol>
         <b></b>
     </aside>